VoronDesign/VoronUsers/printer_mods/top_gun_de/endstop_y_relocation/README.md

 Any standard size microswitch endstop with a latch will work, like Omron D2F-L or compatibles.

+Printing instruction:
+The parts are oriented correctly, just print them with Voron standards: 4 perimeters, 40%infill.
+Actually, a bit less will do, too.

 Installation:

 Assembly from below to see how parts fit together: